findlayaw/anon-kode/src/tools/ContextEngine/README.md

-# CodeContextTool (DispatchTool)
+# ContextEngine

 ## Overview

-The CodeContextTool is an advanced codebase search and context retrieval tool that helps users understand code structure and find root causes of issues.
+The ContextEngine is an advanced codebase search and context retrieval tool that helps users understand code structure and find root causes of issues.
 It combines file pattern matching, content searching, and code structure analysis to provide comprehensive context about the codebase.

 ## Key Features